|Price||$170 List||$180 List||$70 List|

 A toaster is a wonderfully simple thing.
 It is essentially just a chunk of metal or plastic with basic electrical heating elements inside.
 Yet, at the push of a button or lever, it can turn plain old boring bread into a crispy-on-the-outside, soft-on-the-inside, ambrosia.
 In an age when it feels like every new product on the market is trying to be a do-it-all swiss army knife, toasters have remained refreshingly simple, specialized, masters of a single task.

 That isn't to say that this simplicity has shielded them from technological innovation.
 Electric models have been around since 1910, and their basic design principles haven't changed much since the first dual-sided electric model was released in 1926.
 However, advances in electronics have brought the aesthetics and functionality of today's models into the digital age.
 This makes choosing a product more complicated than ever before.
-To simplify the process, we gave each model an overall score.

-The metric scores are derived from real world testing conducted in the TechGearLab Kitchen.
+The metric scores are derived from real-world testing conducted in the TechGearLab Kitchen.
 The test aims to assess a model's performance across four specific metrics: bread toasting quality, ease of use, bagel toasting quality, and frozen food preparation.
 The following sections explain the importance of each metric and the relative performance from each model.

 Related: Buying Advice for Toasters